suringuyen-project/chips_sale_analysis/README.md

 1. Identify the target customer segment

-2. Assess the impact of the new trial layouts on sales
+2. Assess the impact of the new trial layouts of stores on sales

 3. Build a report to present the insights

-for the client who is the Category Manager for Chips.
+for a client who is the Category Manager for Chips.